cybrxkhan/RICE-for-CK3/README.md

 # Regional Immersion and Cultural Enrichment (a CK3 Flavor Mod)

-## Latest Version: Version 1.4.4.a "Amazigh" (Released 12/16/21)
+## Latest Version: Version 1.4.5 "Avesta" (Released 1/10/22)

-**Newest Flavor Packs - Sus: Door of the Sahara & Guanche: The Fortunate Isles**
+**Newest Flavor Pack - Yazd: Abode of Worship**

 [**Discord**](https://discord.gg/9KuyXv2uZA) | [**Official Website**](https://cybrxkhansmods.godaddysites.com)

-_Though ‘Berber’ is commonly used to describe the indigenous inhabitants of the Maghreb, even in scholarly literature, the term ‘Amazigh’ is the appellation they often used to describe themselves.
-They speak a branch of the Afro-Asiatic languages and historically have spread across all of North Africa, from the Guanches of the Canary Islands to the native inhabitants of Siwa Oasis in Egypt._
+_“I profess myself a worshipper of Ahura Mazda and a follower of Zoroaster [...]
+I pledge myself to good thoughts, good words, and good deeds.”_

+_Yasna 12.8_

 RICE, or Regional Immersion and Cultural Enrichment, is a mod that adds immersion to different regions, cultures, and religions in CK3.
 As a spiritual successor to my Immersion Packs for CK2, it is a collection of "flavor packs" similar to PI's official flavor pack DLCs.
 The guiding philosophy of RICE is to keep a tight, focused scope that doesn’t change gameplay significantly, but adds more flavor across the world, especially for lesser-known places, peoples, and histories.